 Traveling with a baby is different than traveling without kids.
 The days of packing a backpack and heading to Europe for a month are over.
 You’re traveling heavy now—who knew babies needed so much equipment?— but there’s no reason to stay home just because you have a family.
-Consider these six things when deciding what trip is right for you and your baby.
+Consider these 6 spots as the best destinations for traveling with babies.

 When Judy Antell, Vegetarian TravelingMom, took her 2½-year old daughter to Club Med Port St. Lucie, she “loved the program so much she asked if we could get rid of her nanny and put her in day care.“

-Carrie Finley-Bajak, CruizeBuzz TravelingMom, is a huge fan of cruise lines that will take children in diapers (Disney, Carnival and Royal Caribbean ships offering the Royal Babies program.).
+Cruise expert Carrie Finley-Bajak is a huge fan of cruise lines that will take children in diapers (Disney, Carnival and Royal Caribbean ships offering the Royal Babies program.).
 Cruises also are great options for families with kids of different ages, right up to and through the teen years.
 There are so many activities and so many kid-friendly options that everyone ought to be able to find something they want to do.